The Law That Governed Your Taxes for 65 Years Just Changed

 Real Example: Arjun's Tax Calculation for Tax Year 2026-27

-Arjun pays ₹97,500 in tax on ₹15 lakh income — an effective tax rate of just 6.5% on his gross salary.
+Arjun pays ₹97,500 in tax on Rs.15 lakh income.
+Effective rate: 6.5% of gross salary.
 Now compare if Arjun had significant deductions:

 Income Tax Act 1961 vs 2025: At a Glance

 Below is a side-by-side summary of the structural changes.
-Remember — none of these change your tax amount; they change how the law is written and administered:
+Note : none of these change your tax amount; they change how the law is written and administered:

 What Should You Actually Do Right Now?